Gibberlings3/Skills-and-Abilities/README.md

 - 1st Level: Gains use of the Flurry of Blows passive ability.

-FLURRY OF BLOWS: Monks double their attacks per round allowing for them to exceed the 5 attacks per round limit.
+FLURRY OF BLOWS: Monks gain an extra APR.

 - New HLA Ability: Perfect Self.